RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 You'll get a ZIP file that you need to unzip and copy to a microSD card.
-Many laptops have a SD reader, and you can easily get a microSD to SD adaptor (many microSD include one when you buy them).
+Many laptops have a SD reader, and you can easily get a microSD to SD adapter (many microSD include one when you buy them).

 If you want to use the command line to write the image, you need to know what device to write to.
 The `dmesg` command will usually display